 ENFJ represents an individual who is Extraverted, iNtuitive, Feeling and Judging.
 This indicates that they are a person who is energized by spending time with others, who focuses on ideas and concepts, who makes decisions based on emotions and values, and who prefers to be planned and organized.

-Of all personality types, the ENFJ (Extraverted Intuitive Feeling Judging) has excellent people skills and truly cares about the happiness and well-being of others.
-People see the ENFJ, which stands for extraverted intuitive feeling judging, as a giver.
-As an ENFJ, your primary way to evaluate people and situations is externally.
-That means you consider everything based on how well it fits into your value system and how you feel about it.
-Intuition is secondary.
+Of all the 16 personality types, the ENFJ has the most wonderful people skills and truly cares about the happiness and well-being of others.
+People see the ENFJ as a giver.
+An ENFJs primary way to evaluate people and situations is externally and this means that they consider everything based on how well it fits into their values systems.
+This makes them incredibly patient, understanding and kind.

-Because your outward focus is on other people, you see possibilities where others see obstacles.
-You have a natural ability to love, nurture, and care for others as well as bring out the best in them.
-You enjoy seeing people happy and having a good time.
+Because ENFJs have an outward focus on other people, they see possibilities where others see obstacles.
+They tend to have a natural ability to love, nurture, and care for others as well as bring out the best in them.
+ENFJs thoroughly enjoy seeing other people happy and having a good time.
 Most ENFJs are extremely unselfish, but some may use their natural people skills to manipulate others.
 This can be a difficult pattern to detect and change if it goes unchallenged for many years.

 Strengths and Weaknesses of ENFJs

 People with an ENFJ personality personality type will feel challenged by spending time alone.
 Being extraverted, this can seem like a punishment rather than the opportunity for rest and reflection that it really is.
 ENFJs may find themselves filling their life with non-stop activity and more relationships than they can reasonably handle to avoid this discomfort.
 It’s essential that they consider their own needs to avoid burnout and being taken advantage of by others.